Diversity study: Measuring the impact of DEI on employees’ mental health and society

 Study method and further details

 The diversity study is being carried out in three waves of representative telephonic surveys conducted by SOKO Institute.
 Questions were made to more than 2,500 individuals.
-The first wave of surveys is already finished, and its results will be published at the end of 2025.
+The first wave of surveys is already finished, and its results are published in early 2026.
 Explore the detailed project description (in German) here.

 Latest articles from WifOR’s Labor Market Research